Brand development that increases sales velocity, guaranteed.

 Rebranding of Cardiff City

 This rebrand aimed to appeal to a broader international market, particularly in Asia.
 But it backfired spectacularly.
-Loyal fans were uproar over the change, feeling that the club’s identity and heritage had been disregarded.
+Loyal fans were outraged over the change, feeling that the club’s identity and heritage had been disregarded.

 The bluebird was relegated to the background of the new badge, while a red dragon tool was prominent.
 This seismic shift in the club’s visual identity was seen as an insult to the community and history that the fans held dear.